-- The nil settlement rate for the past three years has averaged 10%, for the past four years has averaged 12% and for the past five years has averaged 12%. - The nil settlement rate for 2020/21 was 7%.
+- The nil settlement rate for the past three years has averaged 7%, for the past four years has averaged 8% and for the past five years has averaged 10%. - The nil settlement rate for 2021/22 was 3%: the lowest historically observed.

-Taking all of these factors into consideration, we have assumed a future nil settlement rate of 11%, unchanged from our previous valuation assumption.
+Taking all of these factors into consideration, we have assumed a future nil settlement rate of 8%, a reduction to the previous valuation assumption of 11%.